Emulating Our Lady of Guadalupe

 Today we celebrate Our Lady of Guadalupe.
 As we celebrate her feast day, may we use her as a model for how to welcome those seeking freedom, security, or a hopeful future in our own country.
 Just as Mary humbly revealed herself, so to must we welcome those who have been marginalized in society have important contributions to make.

-Here are there days you can celebrate:
+Here are three ways you can celebrate: